• Skip to main content

 Showing the rafters on the calm water in front of me.

 The picture shows the general calm state of the river.
-With everyone’s raft blown up, PFDs (personal flotation devices) put on, and paddles in hand, you’re ready for an adventure!
+With everyone’s raft blown up, PFDS (personal flotation devices) put on, and paddles in hand, you’re ready for an adventure!
 Here’s an explanation of the difference between a PFD and a lifejacket.
-A PFD fits your body and is made to be used frequently making it more comfortable to raft, canoe or kayak for longer periods.
-A lifejacket is bulkier to allow more surface area to keep a person floating and turn them easily from their front to their back so that they can breathe.
+A PFD fits your body and is used frequently, making it more comfortable to raft, canoe or kayak for extended periods.
+A lifejacket is bulkier to allow more surface area to keep a person floating and turn them easily from their front to their back so they can breathe.

 Lunch and Snacks

-Additional personal items (snacks, lunch and water) can be useful to bring along as well.
-You never know when you’re going to be hungry and want to nibble on a snack.
-Pembina River rafting includes Honey Stinger Organic Energy Chews for an excellent snack to give you a boost of energy.
+Additional personal items (snacks, lunch, and water) can also be helpful.
+You never know when you will be hungry and want to snack.
+Pembina River rafting includes Honey Stinger Organic Energy Chews, an excellent snack to boost energy.
 They come in different flavours depending on your favourite type.
-Lunch isn’t necessary to bring with you as the float isn’t very long but if you’re going over the lunch hour, it’s something to consider.
-A raft allows additional room to bring things with you as opposed to a tube that has very little extra room, only your body to sit.
-Having lunch at Pembina Provincial Park after your rafting experience is a nice option as well.
-A water bottle is important to have on you as well to stay hydrated.
+Lunch isn’t necessary to bring with you as the float isn’t very long, but it’s something to consider if you’re going over the lunch hour.
+A raft allows additional room to bring things with you instead of a tube, which has little extra room, only your body to sit.
+Having lunch at Pembina Provincial Park after your rafting experience is also a nice option.
+A water bottle is essential for staying hydrated.

 Clothes

 It’s highly suggested that you wear your swimsuit under your personal flotation device.
 You’ll likely get wet while rafting.
-It’s easier to go swimming by having your swimsuit already on than having to stop in the trees to put it on.
-A rafter will be happier to get their swimsuit wet as opposed to their clothes.
+It’s easier to go swimming by having your swimsuit on than stopping in the trees to put it on.
+A rafter will be happier to get their swimsuit wet than their clothes.

-Tip #1: Sandals, water shoes or footwear with backing is a good idea to wear while rafting for ease of getting in and out of the water.
+Tip #1: Sandals, water shoes, or footwear with backing are good to wear while rafting for ease of getting in and out of the water.

-Tip #2: Flip-flops tend to be engulfed by the river and normally don’t reach their end destination.
-These are highly discouraged as footwear to bring with you and help keep the waterways clean.
+Tip #2: Flip-flops tend to be engulfed by the river and usually don’t reach their end destination.
+These are highly discouraged as footwear to bring with you, and they help keep the waterways clean.

 Pembina River Rafting Bridges